jsobeck/jsobeck.github.io/index.md

 Over the course of my career, I have acquired expertise in several programming languages (Python, Fortran, IDL, R) and a wealth of experience with various software.

-I am the primary developer of MOOG_SCAT, a radiative transfer code that incorporates coherent, isotropic scattering.
+I am the primary developer of <a href="https://github.com/jsobeck/MOOG_SCAT">MOOG_SCAT</a>, a radiative transfer code that incorporates coherent, isotropic scattering.